-Lima Senior High School will host three meetings to provide seniors and their parents assistance with completing the Free Application for Federal Student Aid (FAFSA).
+Lima Senior High School will host two more meetings to provide seniors and their parents assistance with completing the Free Application for Federal Student Aid (FAFSA).
 The meetings are for Lima Senior High School seniors only.

-The first meeting is set for 5 to 7 p.m.
-Wednesday, Oct.
-15, at Lima Senior.
+The next meeting is set for 4 to 6 p.m.
+Wednesday, Dec.
+4, at Lima Senior.
 Dinner will be provided and every family will receive a gift.
 Every family that completes the FAFSA the night of the meeting will be entered into a drawing for a grand prize.

 The FAFSA determines a student’s eligibility for need-based federal financial aid for college, which may include grants, scholarships, work-study and loans.
 It is required to receive aid.

 Students considering a two or four-year college or trade school should complete the FAFSA.
 There is no cost to complete.